 No uniform policy requirement for coverage and reimbursement for biopharmaceutical products exists among third-party payors.
 Therefore, coverage and reimbursement for such products can differ significantly from payor to payor.
 As a result, obtaining coverage and reimbursement for a product from third-party payors is a time-consuming and costly process that could require us to provide to each different payor supporting scientific, clinical and cost-effectiveness data.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and reimbursement.
 If coverage and reimbursement are not available, or are available only at limited levels, we may not be able to successfully commercialize our product candidates.
 Even if coverage is provided, the approved reimbursement amount may not be adequate to realize a sufficient return on our investment including our research, development, manufacture, sales, and distribution expenses.
 Interim reimbursement levels for new drugs, if applicable, may also not be sufficient to cover our costs and may not be made permanent.
 Reimbursement levels already set for lower cost drugs and may be incorporated into existing payments for other services.
 Assuming we obtain coverage for a given product by a third-party payor, the resulting reimbursement payment rates may not be adequate or may require co-payments that patients find unacceptably high.
 Patients who are prescribed medications for the treatment of their conditions, and their prescription drugs.
 Patients are unlikely to use our products unless coverage is provided and reimbursement is critical to new product acceptance.
 Additionally, there may be significant delays in obtaining coverage and reimbursement is critical to new product acceptance.
-Additionally, there may be significant delays in obtaining coverage and reimbursement for a significant portion of the cost of our products.
+Additionally, there may be significant delays in obtaining coverage and reimbursement is critical to new product acceptance.
+Additionally, there may be significant delays in obtaining coverage and reimbursement for newly approved drugs and biologics, and coverage may